HectorOrdonez/fin-vista/README.md

 There are a number of shortcuts for the sake of simplicity and time constrictions.
 I decided to list them here, as to document them and show awareness.
 - relying on incremental ids instead of uuids
+- using the aggregate root as also dto.
+Separating them would be smart as the app grows